 Windows reported error during search.

-In this case, please check if the BCAAA service is running using a Domain account and if this user has rights to access to the Domain, as reccomended by Administration Guide related to your device.
+In this case, please check if the BCAAA service is running using a Domain account and if this user has rights to access to the Domain.

 At the end, restore initial BCAAA settings removing the Debug log as suggested by 000010313.